UPPMAX/programming_formalisms_intro/doc/setup.md

 Parts taken from [https://nbis-reproducible-research.readthedocs.io/en/course_2104/setup/](https://nbis-reproducible-research.readthedocs.io/en/course_2104/setup/) and [https://coderefinery.github.io/installation/](https://coderefinery.github.io/installation/)

-**There are several solutions in how to work with coding and the environemnts around it**
+**There are several solutions in how to work with coding and the environments around it**
 - You can work in the environment(s) you are used to.
 - Many of the teachers will use Visual Studio Code (VS code)
 - This is not necessary if you have other solution